All Products

 When the GetObject or HeadObject operation is performed on an object that matches a lifecycle rule, the x-oss-expiration header is included in the response.
 The header contains two parameters: expiry-date that indicates the expiration date of the object, and rule-id that indicates the ID of the matched lifecycle rule.

-When objects that have the same prefix and tags match multiple lifecycle rules at the same time, lifecycle rules that are configured to delete objects take precedence over lifecycle rules that are configured to convert the storage class of objects.
-For example, both rule1 and rule2 described in the following table take effect for objects whose names contain the abc prefix and that contain the a=1 tag. rule1 is configured to delete matched objects 20 days after they are last modified. rule2 is configured to convert the storage class of matched objects to Archive 20 days after they are last modified.
+When objects that have the same name prefixes and tags match multiple lifecycle rules at the same time, lifecycle rules that are configured to delete objects take precedence over lifecycle rules that are configured to convert the storage class of objects.
+For example, both rule1 and rule2 described in the following table take effect for objects whose names contain the abc prefix and that have the a=1 tag. rule1 is configured to delete matched objects 20 days after they are last modified. rule2 is configured to convert the storage class of matched objects to Archive 20 days after they are last modified.
 If rule1 and rule2 are configured for a bucket at the same time, rule2 does not take effect.

 rule1